Oops..

 Yes, travel insurance is generally required for Schengen visa applications, covering medical expenses and emergencies during your stay.

-No, a tourist visa does not permit you to work in Slovenia.
+No, a tourist visa does not allow you to work in Slovenia.
 You need a specific work visa for employment.

 While it’s not mandatory, having a flight reservation can strengthen your application and demonstrate your travel intentions.

-The Schengen visa allows travel within the Schengen Area, which includes Slovenia.
-If Slovenia is your main destination, you would apply for the visa through Slovenian authorities.
+The Schengen visa allows travel within the Schengen Area, which includes the Slovenia.
+If the Slovenia is your main destination, you would apply for the visa through Belgian authorities.

 You can seek help from visa service agencies, immigration lawyers, or directly from the Slovenian embassy or consulate.